-Instructors need to carry their radios with them and when the warning has been lifted and danger has passed an ALL CLEAR announcement will be made.
+Instructors need to carry their cell phones with them and when the warning has been lifted and danger has passed an ALL CLEAR announcement will be made.

-Information Updates Following A Lockdown Procedure
+5. Information Updates Following A Lockdown Procedure

 When able to do so, Campus Administration will communicate with employees and students.
-Information will be broadcast through the TCATA radio system, text, voice message, e-mail, posted on the TCATA 's website www.tcatthens.edu.
+Information will be broadcast through the TCATA Schoolcast system, text, voice message, e-mail, posted on the TCATA's website www.tcatathens.edu.